At Global Action Plan, we believe everyone can make a change.

 Our teacher training builds educators’ knowledge and skills so they can develop students’ identities as global citizens, and lead climate action projects in their schools.

-Our Action on Global Citizenship Teacher Toolkit is jam-packed with student-centred activities and resources on themes of poverty, development, the UN Sustainable Development Goals (SDGs) and ecological footprints.
+Our Global Citizenship Teacher Toolkit is jam-packed with student-centred activities and resources on themes of poverty, development, the UN Sustainable Development Goals (SDGs) and ecological footprints.

 Íoslódáil ’Action on Global Citizenship’ go Gaeilge